vighneshiyer/publications/papers/thesis/chapters/intro.typ

 // A corollary is that the cost per transistor in increasingly scaled technologies would continue to go down as transistors shrank and yields improved.

 It has been frequently declared that the original formulation of "Moore's Law" died in the mid-2010s #cite(<moores-law-death>) #cite(<moores-law-slowing-down>).
-However, it is more useful to piece apart three _particular_ aspects of Moore's Law and examine them separately.
+However, it is more useful to piece apart _three practical aspects_ of Moore's Law and examine them separately.

-1. _Total integration complexity scaling_: the maximum number of components that are integrated in a complete digital system, deployed and programmed as "one unified system"
+1. #underline[_Total integration complexity scaling_]
+  - The maximum number of components that are integrated in a complete digital system, deployed and programmed as "one unified computer"
+2. #underline[_Integration density scaling_]
-2. _Integration density scaling_: the maximum number of transistors that can be fabricated per _mm#super[2]_ of silicon area
+  - The maximum number of transistors that can be fabricated per _mm#super[2]_ of silicon area
-3. _Cost per component scaling_: the cost per transistor (for logic and/or SRAMs) in increasingly scaled down fabrication technologies
+3. #underline[_Cost per component scaling_]
+  - The cost per transistor in increasingly scaled down fabrication technologies

 // 3 types of scaling:
 //    - costs per transistor (purely process driven)